ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 ==================

 In the previous two chapters, we only access the local variables.
-This chapter will deal global variable access translation.
+This chapter will deals global variable access translation.

-The global variable DAG translation is different from the previous DAG translation we have now.
+The global variable DAG translation is different from the previous DAG translation until now we have.
-It create DAG nodes at run time in our backend C++ code according the ``llc -relocation-model`` option while the others of DAG just do IR DAG to Machine DAG translation directly according the input file IR DAG.
+It create IR DAG nodes at run time in our backend C++ code according the ``llc -relocation-model`` option while the others of DAG just do IR DAG to Machine DAG translation directly according the input file of IR DAGs.
 Readers should focus on how to add code for create DAG nodes at run time and how to define the pattern match in td for the run time created DAG nodes.
 In addition, the machine instruction printing function for global variable